Online and Distribution-Free Robustness: Regression and Contextual Bandits with Huber Contamination: Technical Overview

 To summarize, the contrapositive of this tells us that if we don't form a separating hyperplane in a given step, then we know $\norm{w - w^*}^2_{\Sig}$ is small and we are content to continue using $w$.
 Conversely, if we do form a separating hyperplane, we know we won't cut $\calB$.
 This is because every point in $\calB$ is, by design, close to $w^*$ under any norm $\norm{\cdot}_{\Sig}$ defined by the empirical covariance $\Sig$ of a sequence of samples.

-With these two facts in hand, we can safely run, e.g., Vaidya's cutting plane algorithm to update our predictor every time we find a separating hyperplane and ensure that after a bounded number of updates, we find a predictor that will achieve low regret on subsequent steps.
+With these two facts in hand, we can safely run a cutting plane algorithm like ellipsoid or Vaidya's method to update our predictor every time we find a separating hyperplane and ensure that after a bounded number of updates, we find a predictor that will achieve low regret on subsequent steps.

-\paragraph{Handling the high-dimensional case}
+\paragraph{Handling the high-dimensional case.}

 The above approach does not work when the dimension is unbounded, e.g. in kernelized settings, because the guarantees of cutting plane methods are inherently dimension-dependent.
 We now describe an alternative approach based on wrapping online gradient descent around our guarantee for Huber-contaminated fixed-design regression.